Log in

 Account management can feel like a magic bullet at times, strengthening customer relationships while also increasing revenue.

-However, it can be easy to become overwhelmed trying to keep up with all of your accounts.
+However, it can be easy to become overwhelmed trying to keep up with all of your accounts if you have limited account management resources.
 Juggling too many dilutes your focus, making it impossible to give each account the attention it needs and leading to lackluster results.

 The solution: Go back to step one and revisit how you decide which accounts get special attention.